MP1108/Tic-tac-toe/README.md

 - The first player to align three symbols horizontally, vertically, or diagonally wins.
 - Click the "New Game" button to reset the board.

-## Live Demo
-(You can add a GitHub Pages link here later if you want!)

 ## Built With
 - HTML5
 - CSS3 (Flexbox + Grid)